Stack for Customer Support

 The Human-AI Handoff

-When does AI escalate to human?
+When should AI escalate to a human?

-- Customer requests human
+- Customer requests a human agent

 - Topic is complex or sensitive